Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 Supported operations include the Pauli matrices, the Hadamard operator, and measurement.

 Insights that can be gained from using the simulator include the following.

 This simulator has been implemented and tested in order to validate and optimize the layout of the processor.
-However, it does not benefit from the efficiency of the HSAM, or from the inherently faster nature of bare-metal application specific circuitry.
-Software will serve a greater purpose as well, however, which will be detailed in a later subsection.
+However, it does not beneﬁt from the efficiency of the HSAM, or from the inherently faster nature of bare-metal application specific circuitry.

-\subsubsection{Processor Hardware Requirements}
+\textbf{Processor Hardware Requirements}

 Having the simulator as a reference makes it a straightforward task to design the hardware processor, piece by piece.
 First, we will look at the first commands given to the simulator in any simulation:

-We know that in the hardware implementation, a coefficient on a pure state is actualized as the closeness of the emulated state to that pure state in the probability simplex space.
+We know that in the hardware implementation, a coefficient on a basis state is actualized as the closeness of the emulated state to that basis state in the probability simplex space.
 Also, whether the coefficient is negative or imaginary is maintained as a bit in the flag memory.
-So, the "Create Coefficients" module must be capable of the following tasks:
+So, the ``Create Coefficients'' module must be capable of the following tasks: